What to do in Gerês: well kept secret in Northern Portugal

 Gerês National Park is easily accessible from any city in Portugal using a combination of highway and national roads.
 Naturally, inside the park itself there are only national roads and mountain trails, but they are well kept and it is easy to navigate them.

-There are practically no public transports which is why you should drive your own car or rent a car from a price aggregator like AutoEurope or RentalCars, where you can compare cars & prices, make the booking and get a free cancelation policy.
+There are practically no public transports which is why you should drive your own car or rent a car from a price aggregator like AutoEurope, where you can compare cars & prices, make the booking and get a free cancelation policy.

 Now let’s talk about the best things to do in Gerês, shall we? 🙂